celenityy/Slingshot/README.md

 Overview
 --------
-Slingshot is a configuration utility with an emphasis on privacy, security, freedom, & usability.
-It is based on the excellent Brace project, but with my own tweaks, changes, & additions.
+Slingshot is a configuration utility with an emphasis on privacy, security, freedom, performance, & usability.
+It is based on the excellent [Brace](https://codeberg.org/divested/brace) project, but with my own tweaks, changes, & additions.

 Compatibility
 -------------